ExpressionEngine/ExpressionEngine-User-Guide/source/modules/moblog/control_panel/index.rst

 You may determine into which of your File Upload directories the file attachments will be placed.
-These upload directories are defined in the `File Upload
+These upload directories are defined in the :doc:`/cp/content/files/file_upload_preferences` section.
-Preferences <../../../cp/content/files/file_upload_preferences.html>`_
-section.

 Image Size
 ----------

 Choose the image from your defined image dimensions from the selected upload directory.
 If you don't choose a size, the image will upload at full size.
-These sizes are defined in the `File Upload Preferences <../../../cp/content/files/file_upload_preferences.html>`_ section.
+These sizes are defined in the :doc:`/cp/content/files/file_upload_preferences` section.

 Thumb Size
 ----------

 Choose the thumbnail size from your defined image dimensions from the selected upload directory.
-These sizes are defined in the `File Upload Preferences <../../../cp/content/files/file_upload_preferences.html>`_ section.
+These sizes are defined in the :doc:`/cp/content/files/file_upload_preferences` section.